National Community Investment Fund logo

 Visit National Community Investment Fund

-Doctor's Verdict on National Community Investment Fund
+Research Note on National Community Investment Fund

-NCIF is best for institutional investors, community development organizations, and small business owners in distressed rural, small-town, or urban communities who access capital through NCIF partner institutions.
+NCIF is profile signals for institutional investors, community development organizations, and small business owners in distressed rural, small-town, or urban communities who access capital through NCIF partner institutions.
 The primary caveat is that NCIF operates as a wholesale/institutional investor rather than a direct consumer or small business lender, meaning individual borrowers typically cannot apply directly but must go through established CDFI partner banks and financial institutions.

 • Community development professionals seeking to deploy capital in underserved areas